coding-glith/leetcode/array/word_squares.md

 The order of output does not matter (just the order of words in each word square matters).
 ```

+The idea is to try every word at the first row, then search for the rest based on square requirement.
+Here we are using trie for fast search for words.

 ```Python
 class Solution(object):
     def wordSquares(self, words):